 There are ten commissions authorized by the AACC Board.
-Each consists of an average of 24 people from member institutions who are CEOs or administrators.
+Each commission consists of an average of 24 people from member institutions who are CEOs or administrators.
 The commissions are listed below.
 Click on each commission for a description/charge.

 The commissions are: